-The developments in modern biological sciences rely extensively on techniques and principles of chemistry and physics.
-The importance of this relationship has led to the design of a major which prepares students for advanced study in biochemistry, biophysics, biotechnology, molecular biology, molecular genetics, structural biology, genetic engineering, nanotechnology, neurobiology, and cell biology and systems biology.
-It provides the basic science background for health professional schools and for prospective science teachers.
+Developments in modern biological sciences heavily rely on principles of chemistry and physics.
+The importance of this relationship has led to the design of a biochemistry major which prepares students for advanced study in areas as diverse as biophysics, biotechnology, molecular biology, molecular genetics, structural biology, genetic engineering, nanotechnology, neurobiology, cell biology, and systems biology, as well as, of course, biochemistry.
+It provides the basic science background for graduate and health professional schools, as well as for prospective science teachers.

 The Roy and Diana Vagelos Scholars Program in the Molecular Life Sciences is an enhanced version of the biochemistry course program.

-As part of the 3 semester sequence in biological chemistry (Chem 251, Chem 451, and Chem 452), the undergraduates are responsible for the organization of a series of weekly with invited scientists from other universities and industrial laboratories.
+In addition to the 3 semester sequence in biological chemistry (CHEM 251/451/452), majors in the Undergraduate Biochemistry Club are responsible for the organization of a weekly speaker series with invited scientists from other universities and industrial laboratories.
 Graduates of this program develop not only a good grasp of the fundamentals of biochemistry, but also a strong sense of direction for future research.
-Currently, there are about twenty Biochemistry Majors graduating per year.
+Currently, about thirty biochemistry majors graduate per year.

-To be realistic, students interested in a based on biochemistry should plan to work towards a Ph.D., M.D. or related advanced degree.
+The primary objective is to have each biochemistry major excel in graduate school or medical school as a consequence of his or her Penn experience and curiosity.
 Graduate programs open to biochemistry majors include those in chemistry, biology, molecular biology, and molecular genetics, as well as all of the basic science departments in medical schools, including departments of pharmacology.
-Those considering a major in biochemistry should consult with the chairman, as soon as possible, preferably in the freshman year, especially if you have AP credit in Science and Mathematics from high school.
-Call 215-898-4771 for an appointment with the chair or to contact current undergraduate biochemistry students who are members of the Undergraduate Advisory Board.
+Students considering a major in biochemistry should consult with the chairman as soon as possible, preferably in the first year, especially if one has AP credit in science and mathematics.
+Call 215-898-4771 or send an email to email@example.com for an appointment with the chair or to contact current undergraduate biochemistry students who are members of the Undergraduate Advisory Board.

 Students with AP credit should consider submatriculation for a Chemistry MS to be awarded with the BA at graduation.